White House security boosted after arrest

 The individual was detained immediately and criminal charges are pending, the agency said in a statement, without identifying the suspect.

-A Secret Service official speaking on condition of anonymity said that person was not found to be carrying any weapons.
+A Secret Service official speaking on condition of anonymity said the person was not found to be carrying any weapons.

 The arrest came about a week after a more serious incident that called into question security outside the White House.